By GARRET JAROS/YachatsNews

 When he mowed his lawn, she would come out and scream at him for three or four hours, he said.
 He asked the township’s homeowners association to help deal with it without success.
 Before he moved in, there was an incident where Morris disputed where the fence was built between her and his landlord’s property, so she grabbed a saw and cut it down.

 The sheriff’s office was asked to do a welfare check at Morris’ home about three hours before the incident.
-In a news release early Monday, they said after neighbors reported hearing shots, a deputy arrived and “took up an observation position south of the residence.”
+In a news release early Monday, they said after neighbors reported hearing shots, Cloud arrived and “took up an observation position south of the residence.”
 And that the “subject walked out of the residence with a firearm and was ultimately shot by the deputy.”

 Morris died enroute to Samaritan Pacific Communities Hospital in Newport, according to the release.